CommonAccord/Site-My/Doc/License/PT/NIH/Form/Exclusive.md

 Misc.Survive.Xrefs=4.3, 8.1, 9.5-9.8, 12.1-12.5, 13.9, 13.10, 14.12 and 14.15

-Term.Start.Cond.PromptSign.Sec=<u>Time to Sign</u>.
+Expire.Start.Cond.PromptSign.Sec=<u>Time to Sign</u>.
 The terms and conditions of this Agreement shall, at the {P1.Handle}’s sole option, be considered by the {P1.Handle} to be withdrawn from the Licensee’s consideration and the terms and conditions of this Agreement, and the Agreement itself to be null and void, unless this Agreement is executed by the Licensee and a fully executed original is received by the {P1.Handle} within sixty (60) days from the date of the {P1.Handle}’s signature found at the Signature Page.

 P1.Handle=NIH